Cerebral Palsy

 • The goal of the electrical stimulation is to increase muscle strength and motor function.

-• NMES has been postulated to increase muscle strength by increasing the cross-sectional area of the muscle and by increased recruitment of type 2 muscle fibers.
-Functional Electrical Stimulation (FES) refers to the application of electrical stimulation during a given task or activity when a specific muscle is expected to be contracting. has shown there is some evidence to support the use and effectiveness of NMES in children with Cerebral Palsy but found that many of the studies are limited by confounding variables including concomitant use of other therapies, wide variation in methods of application, heterogeneity of subjects, difficulty in measuring functional outcomes and lack of control subjects .
+• NMES has been postulated to increase muscle strength by increasing the cross-sectional area of the muscle and by increasing the recruitment of type 2 muscle fibers.
+Functional Electrical Stimulation (FES) refers to the application of electrical stimulation during a given task or activity when a specific muscle is expected to be contracting. has shown there is some evidence to support the use and effectiveness of NMES in children with Cerebral Palsy but found that many of the studies are limited by confounding variables including concomitant use of other therapies, wide variation in methods of application, heterogeneity of subjects, difficulty in measuring functional outcomes and lack of control subjects.

-• Mintage proposes that neuromuscular and threshold electrical stimulation as a modality in Cerebral Palsy is used for strengthening the quadriceps muscles in ambulatory diplegic children with Cerebral Palsy, who have difficulty with specific resistive strength training .
+• Mintage proposes that neuromuscular and threshold electrical stimulation as a modality in Cerebral Palsy is used for strengthening the quadriceps muscles in ambulatory diplegic children with Cerebral Palsy, who have difficulty with specific resistive strength training.

-• Sharan et al have noted satisfactory results with Hippotherapy in Bangalore, especially in post-surgical rehabilitation .
+• Sharan et al have noted satisfactory results with Hippotherapy in Bangalore, especially in post-surgical rehabilitation.
 There is limited evidence available with two lower-quality trials on saddle riding on a horse found no between-group differences in muscle symmetry or in any of the seven different outcome measures, except on a sub-item of grasping.

-Importance of physiotherapy for cerebral palsy :
+Importance of physiotherapy for cerebral palsy:

-Physiotherapy treatment can improve :
+Physiotherapy treatment can improve:

 1. Coordination